mmadsen/lnraw/_posts/2014-07-28-implementing-temporal-networks-in-python.md

     changed = t2 - t1
     changed_edges = np.nonzero(np.triu(changed))
+    # (array([0, 2]), array([1, 3]))
 ```

+`changed_edges` reports those elements which are different between the two matrices, in the upper triangular portion of the matrix.
+We are mainly interested in off-diagonal elements at the moment.
+The data structure is a tuple composed of two lists, the row and then the column coordinates.
+This unusual structure is the reason for the use of `zip` in the enumeration below.

 Weight changes to existing edges are simply the difference between the two matrix elements, already reflected in the `changed` matrix entry, and we can detect edges that go away entirely by a weight change which complete offsets the `t1` weight at `t2`.
 If an edge goes away, we remove it.
 If the weight changes, we alter the weight property for the edge